Alex188dot/ziggy-llm/README.md

 ziggy-llm is open source and in active development, and we would love your help to make it even better.
 Check out our issue tracker for things that need immediate attention: 🏗️

 - [ ] Implement OpenAI compatible server
-- [ ] Add support for Qwen 3.5 (MoE and DeltaNet variants), Gemma and Mistral model families
+- [ ] Add support for Qwen 3.5 (MoE and DeltaNet variants) and Gemma 4
 - [ ] Make chat more robust
 - [ ] Test all quants (currently tested only Q4_K_M)
 - [ ] Test bigger models (of Qwen 3 and Llama families) with higher end hardware, bigger context sizes and benchmark performance